How to Get More Website Conversions

 - Your website needs to be Mobile Optimized: This may seem obvious but keep reading.
 Did you know that more than half of the pages shown to Google Users are indexed for mobile, not desktop?
 We shouldn’t be surprised.
 Just ask your local Chiropractor how much time people spend on their phone.
 In a nutshell, this means that Google is also using your website’s mobile version for page ranking.
 “But wait, I entered my URL on this website, and it said I scored a 40 out of 40 for mobile!?”
 There are dozens of tools that offer generic grades and ways to improve, but be sure you use Google’s Mobile-Friendly Test first (always ask the teacher how to ace their test).

 - Perform Keyword Topical Research: After the core Google update, targeting individual keywords is the wrong way to win the SEO game.
-The most popular pages across the internet rank for 1,000’s of keywords, but what sets them apart is that their most searched for keywords full underneath a Topical Umbrella.
+Most popular pages across the internet rank for 1,000’s of keywords, but what sets them apart is that their most searched for keywords full underneath a Topical Umbrella.
 The deeper your page and pages can go into your most popular keywords’ “Parent Topics”, the more traffic Google is going to send your way.

 - Build Topical Authority: Now that you have the necessary topical research, your next task is to build Topical Authority.
 Google understands which websites are authoritative over a topic, and which ones are not.
 They prioritize it so much that we’ve seen websites with topical authority outrank websites with 5 – 10 times more quality backlinks.
 Google wants its users to find their query’s answer right away and to stay on the page/website for an extended amount of time.
 The best way to do this is to create Content Silos, which are well-structured and internally linked topical-hierarchies on your website.
 Google’s index LOVES Content Silos.